exiang/open_hub_wiki/Production-Environment-Setup.md

 Setup SMTP mail server.
 We recommend using transaction mail services from Mailchimp

 ### Get a Google API Account
+Google API account is required, use to translate address to lat long location etc.

 ### Get an Open Exchange Rate Account
+Required for currency conversion to works.
+All monetary value stored in database in USD.
+Get a free account here [https://openexchangerates.org/signup/free](https://openexchangerates.org/signup/free).

 ### Acquire MaGIC Account
 OpenHub still reply on MaGIC Account for user authorization and authentication.
 This step has to be done by MaGICian with admin right.